EmreAlbayrak/RC-Tank-Project/README.md

-# Arduino-RC-Tank
+# Arduino-RC-Tank-Project
-Arduino RC 2 Channel Remote controller

-*-This program developed for RC Remote controlled arduino based robot tank.*
+*-Those programs developed for RC-RF Remote controlled arduino based robot tank.*

-*-I wrote this program with RC Arduino example programs.*
+*-I wrote some programs from RC and RF Arduino example codes.*

-*-This program is not tested correctly.*
+*-Some of scripts are not tested correctly.*